blackstork-io/fabric/README.md

 fabric --version
 ```

-It's recommended to use `blackstork-io/tools` tap when installing Fabric with Homebrew.
-The tap is
-updated automatically with every release.
+The tap is updated automatically with every release.

 ### Docker

 The Docker images for Fabric are hosted in [Docker Hub](https://hub.docker.com/r/blackstorkio/fabric/tags).

-To run Fabric as a Docker image use a full name `blackstorkio/fabric`:
+To run Fabric as a Docker image use a name `blackstorkio/fabric`:

 ```bash
 docker run blackstorkio/fabric